11 Best Bedroom Air-Purifying Plants to Reduce Allergies and Improve Sleep 2025

 Allergy of bedroom plants

 While air purifying plants are excellent for filtering air, sensitive individuals must select and maintain their bedroom plants carefully to prevent introducing new allergy triggers.
-Here’s how to minimize allergy triggers from air purifying plants:
+Here’s how to minimise allergy triggers from air purifying plants:

 • Prevent Soil Mold: Overwatered soil is a mold risk; use well-draining mix, avoid overwatering, and consider topping soil with gravel to minimize mold exposure.